package picos

 • Potential users of your work may be reassured and benefit from the ability to mix-and-match your work with other Picos compatible libraries and frameworks.

 Of course, interoperability does have some costs.
 It takes time to understand Picos and it takes time to implement Picos compatibility.
-Implementing your programming model elements in terms of Picos primitives may not give ideal results.
+Implementing your programming model elements in terms of the Picos interface may not always give ideal results.
 To address concerns such as those, a conscious effort has been made to keep Picos as minimal and unopinionated as possible.

 Interoperability

-Picos is essentially an interface between schedulers and other elements.
+Picos is essentially an interface between schedulers and concurrent abstractions.
 Two phrases, Picos compatible and Implemented in Picos, are used to describe the opposing sides of this contract.

 Picos compatible